ludetc/lforms-converter/README.md

 (CDE)](https://www.nlm.nih.gov/cde/) Initiative.
-The input format is a [JSON](http://json.org)-based form definition from the [NIH CDE Repostory](https://cde.nlm.nih.gov/), and the output is the LForms-style form definition which can given to LForms.
+The input format is a [JSON](http://json.org)-based form definition from the [NIH CDE Repostory](https://cde.nlm.nih.gov/), and the output is the LForms-style form definition which can be given to LForms.

 ## Installation
 This package installs using the [bower](http://bower.io) package manager.